Datalog and Constraint Satisfaction with Infinite Templates

-To show that 5 implies 6, let $\cal N$ be the set of all those structures of tree-width $(l,k)$ that does not homomorphically map to $\Gamma$.
-Let $A$ is a finite $\tau$-structure.
+To show that 5 implies 6, let $\cal N$ be the set of all those structures of treewidth at most $(l,k)$ that does not homomorphically map to $\Gamma$.
+Let $A$ be a finite $\tau$-structure.
 If $A$ homomorphically maps to $\Gamma$, then clearly there is no structure $C$ in $\cal N$ that maps to $A$, because then $C$ would also map to $\Gamma$, a contradiction to the definition of $\cal N$.
 Conversely, suppose that no structure in $\cal N$ homomorphically maps to $A$.
 In other words, every structure that homomorphically maps to $A$ also maps to $\Gamma$.
 Using 5, this implies that $A$ homomorphically maps to $\Gamma$.

-Finally, 6 implies 1.
-Let $\cal N$ be as in 5, and let $A$ be a finite $\tau$-structure such that every finite $\tau$-structure $S$ of tree-width $(l,k)$ that homomorphically maps to $A$ also homomorphically maps to $\Gamma$.
+Finally, 6 implies 5.
+Let $\cal N$ be such that it satisfies the conditions of item 6.
+It follows that all structures in $\cal N$ do not map homomorphically to $\Gamma$.
+Let $A$ be a finite $\tau$-structure such that every finite $\tau$-structure $S$ of treewidth at most $(l,k)$ that homomorphically maps to $A$ also homomorphically maps to $\Gamma$.
 In particular, no structure in $\cal N$ homomorphically maps to $A$.
 Therefore, $A$ homomorphically maps to $\Gamma$. \end{proof}